 What is Arrowroot Powder?

-When warmed, arrowroot has a lovely, cheesy, almost stringy quality that I just love in any saucy situation.
+Arrowroot is my go-to for thickening gravies, soups, and sauces.
+It has a slightly different texture and thickening quality than cornstarch, and I love it.
+When warmed, it has a lovely, cheesy, almost stringy quality that I just love in any saucy situation.
 One pinch goes a long way.
 I consider it one of my basic pantry staples.

 - Add peas, broccoli, or spinach for a nutritional veggie boost.